Yugen-Apps/Yugen.Toolkit.Docs/articles/walkthroughs/uwp-azure-pipeline.md

                       /p:UapAppxPackageBuildMode=StoreUpload'
 ```

-## The configuration
+### The configuration

 The `trigger` section is used to enable continuous integration and specifies the criteria used to trigger a new build.
 By default, it contains the name of the branch we’re building `master`, which means that every commit to this branch will trigger a new build.
-In my implementation I'm going to change it to `release/*` so it will be triggered only on a commit in this branch,
+In my implementation I'm going to change it to `release/*` so it will be triggered only on a commit in these branches,

 ```
     trigger: